zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 > improving your ability to concentrate intensely and overcoming your desire for distraction.

+> To summarize, to succeed with deep work you must rewire your brain to be comfortable resisting distracting stimuli.

-> Don’t Take Breaks from Distraction.
+#### Don’t Take Breaks from Distraction.
 Instead Take Breaks from Focus.

 > Schedule in advance when you’ll use the Internet, and then avoid it altogether outside these times.

-> Point #1: This strategy works even if your job requires lots of Internet use and/or prompt e-mail replies.
+##### Point #1: This strategy works even if your job requires lots of Internet use and/or prompt e-mail replies.

-> Point #2: Regardless of how you schedule your Internet blocks, you must keep the time outside these blocks absolutely free from Internet use.
+##### Point #2: Regardless of how you schedule your Internet blocks, you must keep the time outside these blocks absolutely free from Internet use.

-> Point #3: Scheduling Internet use at home as well as at work can further improve your concentration training.
+##### Point #3: Scheduling Internet use at home as well as at work can further improve your concentration training.

 > To simply wait and be bored has become a novel experience in modern life, but from the perspective of concentration training, it’s incredibly valuable.

-> To summarize, to succeed with deep work you must rewire your brain to be comfortable resisting distracting stimuli.

-> Work Like Teddy Roosevelt
+#### Work Like Teddy Roosevelt

 > identify a deep task (that is, something that requires deep work to complete) that’s high on your priority list.
 Estimate how long you’d normally put aside for an obligation of this type, then give yourself a hard deadline that drastically reduces this time.